Jonas Wærn: Later life

 Wærn continued serving as aide-de-camp in His Majesty's Military Staff until 1973.
 In 1974 he was appointed cabinet chamberlain.
-Wærn continue to be active at the court as governor of Gripsholm Castle and Strömsholm Palace from 1975 to 1983.
+Wærn continued to be active at the court as governor of Gripsholm Castle and Strömsholm Palace from 1975 to 1983.
 In 1976 he received a Bachelor of Arts degree.

 Wærn was a member of the Samfundet SHT, the Charles John Association (Karl Johans förbundet), and the Bernadotte-Musei Vänner, a Swedish association of friends to the Bernadotte museum in Pau, France.

 Wærn has recounted his experiences in the books Katanga (1980) and Cyprus (1995).
 In spring 1998, the TV program Röda rummet did a viewing poll about the century's most significant Swedish books.
 Wærn's book about Katanga was placed in 84th place out of 100 titles.

 Personal life

 In 1939, Wærn married the royal housekeeper Lissie Ehnström (1916–2012), the daughter of Axel Ehnström and Stina Larsdotter.
-He was the father of Stina (born 1942), Olof (born 1944), Peder (1950–1998) and Lotta (born 1957).
+He was the father of Stina (born 1942), Olof (born 1944), Peder (1950–1998), and Lotta (born 1957).